-Section 27 The Government shall issue supplementary provisions relating to official statistics.
+Section 27 The government shall issue supplementary provisions relating to official statistics.

-Transitional provisions
+Transitional provisions 2001:99

-- 1) This Act shall enter into force on April 1 2001.
-Upon entry into force, the following legislation shall be repealed: - a) the Obligation to Provide Information in the Agricultural Sector Act (1992:888), - b) the Official Statistics Act (1992:889), - c) the Certain Personal Registers for Official Statistics Act (1995:606). - 2) The provisions of sections 14 and 15 of the Official Statistics Act (1992:889) shall remain applicable to offences committed prior to 1 April 2001. - 3) As regards the processing of personal data to which the Data Protection Act (1973:289) is applicable, the corresponding provisions of the Data Protection Act shall be applicable until September 30 2001 instead of the provisions of sections 2 and 5 (3) of this Act. - 4) In cases and matters relating to prospective fines, the Obligation to Provide Information in the Agricultural Sector Act (1992:888) or the Official Statistics Act (1992:889) shall apply to orders issued prior to April 1 2001. - 5) Decisions regarding exemptions from the provisions concerning elimination that have been rendered pursuant to the Certain Personal Registers for Official Statistics Act (1995:606) shall remain in force.
+- 1) This Act shall enter into force on April 2001.
+Upon entry into force, the following legislation shall be repealed: - a) the Obligation to Provide Information in the Agricultural Sector Act (1992:888), - b) The Official Statistics Act (1992:889), - c) the Certain Personal Registers for Official Statistics Ordinance (1995:606) - 2) The provisions of Sections 14 and 15 of the Official Statistics Act (1992:889) shall remain applicable to offences committed prior to 1 April 2001. - 3) As regards the processing of personal data to which the Data Protection Act (1973:289) is applicable, the corresponding provisions of the Data Protection Act shall be applicable until 30 September 2001 instead of the provisions of Section 8 of this Ordinance. - 4) In cases and matters relating to prospective fines, the Obligation to Provide Information in the Agricultural Sector Act (1992:888) or the Official Statistics Act (1992:889) shall apply to orders issued prior to April 1 2001. - 5) Decisions regarding exemptions from the provisions concerning elimination that have been rendered pursuant to the Certain Personal Registers for Official Statistics Act (1995:606) shall remain in force.